-Consider this before starting the Journal
+Consider this Before Starting the Journal

 Before diving into your Big Life Journal, take the time to think about WHY you want your child to develop a growth mindset.
-Remember that Big Life Journal is a connection tool which provides you with an opportunity to discuss important topics with your child, even when life gets busy.
+Remember that Big Life Journal is a connection tool that provides you with an opportunity to discuss important topics with your child, even when life gets busy.

 Ask yourself these questions: